- This event has passed.

 Recently, after many years working at the University of Colorado, he moved to Long Island and joined the Department of Physics and Astronomy at Stony Brook University.
 Prof. Armitage also leads the planet formation group at the Flatiron Institute in Manhattan.

-Montauk Observatory (MO), a 501(c)(3) NYS nonprofit, has served the South Fork since 2005, and relies on public support (e.g., small donations) to operate.
-The mission of the organization is to foster interest in science, particularly astronomy, through educational programs.
-Lectures, star parties, portable planetarium shows, and other events are held throughout the South Fork, often in partnership with other nonprofit organizations.
-MO has established the first astronomical observatory on the South Fork (in East Hampton), complete with Long Island's largest research-grade telescope; these facilities will soon be made accessible over the internet to students, teachers, researchers and the general public.
-Montauk Observatory offers all of its programs free-of-charge to encourage participation regardless of economic status.
+Hamptons Observatory (HO), a 501(c)(3) NYS nonprofit that relies on public support has served the South Fork since 2005.
+Its mission: to foster interest in science, particularly astronomy, through educational programs.
+Lectures, star parties, portable planetarium shows and other events are held throughout the South Fork, often in collaboration with other nonprofit organizations.
+HO has established the first astronomical observatory on the South Fork (on the campus of the Ross School in East Hampton), complete with Long Island's largest research-grade telescope; these facilities will soon be accessible over the internet to students, teachers, researchers and the general public.
+Hamptons Observatory offers all of its programs free-of-charge to encourage participation regardless of economic status.
+For further information or to make a tax-deductible donation to support our mission, please go to our website www.HamptonsObservatory.org and click on Donate.
+To join our list for news and event notices, email HamptonsObservatory@gmail.com.